'Astounding generosity': How one Auckland community helped Ukrainian refugees' move to NZ

 A community rallies

-For Vadym and Alyona, it was a "huge relief" when the Government allowed people in New Zealand to sponsor their Ukrainian families family for a fast-track visa.
+For Vadym and Alyona, it was a "huge relief" when the Government allowed people in New Zealand to sponsor Ukrainian families for a fast-track visa.

 And the help offered by their neighbours and the community was "beyond expectation".